 Ohmygosh, so do we!

 But this isn’t about us.
 It’s about you.
-And if you think puppets are just the coolest (like we do!), and you like to travel (we like that, too!), then you should check out UNIMA-USA’s scholarships for people who want to study puppetry outside the U.S.
+And if you think puppets are just the coolest and you like to travel, then you should check out UNIMA-USA’s scholarships for people who want to study puppetry outside the U.S.

 UNIMA stands for Union Internationale de la Marionnette.
 UNIMA-USA is the North American branch of the organization, which seeks to promote understanding and friendship through puppetry.

-You will need to fork over $35 to join UNIMA before applying for this $1,000 scholarship, but if you're that into puppets, it's probably a good thing to join anyway.
-Note: Having a working knowledge of a second language can a serious advantage in landing this award.
+You will need to fork over $35 for a student membership to UNIMA-USA before applying for this $1,000 scholarship, but if you're that into puppets, it's probably a good thing to join anyway.
+Note: Having a working knowledge of a second language is a serious advantage in landing this award.